-Throat cancer can cause a variety of symptoms, based on the exact location of the cancer.
-Signs and symptoms of this condition may be nonspecific, and may overlap with symptoms from various other, less serious conditions.
-Tobacco use is a major risk factor for throat cancer, though alcohol and other factors may play a role as well.
-Infection with human papillomavirus, or HPV, is linked to an increased risk for cancer of the larynx, often called the voice box.
+Throat cancer typically refers to cancers arising from tissue in the throat, voicebox or tonsils.
+Cancer in these locations can cause a variety of symptoms, dending on the exact location and size of the tumor.
+Signs and symptoms of throat cancer may be nonspecific and overlap with symptoms from other, less serious conditions.
+Tobacco and moderate to heavy alcohol use are the primary risk factor for throat cancer.
+Infection with certain strains of the human papillomavirus (HPV) is linked to an increased risk for some types of throat cancer.

-While not always present, when a persistent lump in the neck is noticed, it should be evaluated by a doctor.
+Throat cancers can potentially cause a lump in the neck, although this symptom is not always present.
 Transient neck lumps are often noticed with upper respiratory infections, such as strep throat.
-Neck lumps are frequently just enlarged lymph glands that are reacting to an infection.
-When the infection clears, the lymph glands return to their regular size.
-But if a lump occurs in the absence of an infection, or persists long after the infection goes away, it may not be a simple lymph node.
+Neck lumps associated with upper respiratory infections represent enlarged lymph nodes that are reacting to the infection.
+When the infection clears, the lymph nodes return to their regular size.
+A neck lump that occurs in the absence of an infection or persists long after an infection goes away may signal throat cancer or another serious condition.

-- National Cancer Institute: Oropharyngeal Cancer Treatment PDQ
+- National Cancer Institute: Oropharyngeal Cancer Treatment (PDQ) -- Health Professional Version

 - The Journal of Infectious Diseases: Human Papillomavirus Infection and Laryngeal Cancer Risk: A Systematic Review and Meta-Analysis